janezpodhostnik/agents/README.md

 # Agent Skills

-A collection of reusable agent skills following the [agentskills.io specification](https://agentskills.io/specification).
+A collection of personal reusable agent skills following the [agentskills.io specification](https://agentskills.io/specification).
+Use at your own risk.

 ## Installation